Novel Layout for Self-Publishing in 2026: Print and Ebook

 - Line spacing between 1.3 and 1.5 (print) or 1.5-1.7 (ebook)

-- Asymmetric margins for print (inner > outer)
+- Asymmetric margins for print (inner > outer, with correct gutter for page count)

 - First line of paragraphs indented (except after headings)